Have you committed an offence? What is the penalty?

 A financial penalty in the form of a fine may be imposed only for an offence for which a specific law so provides.
 However, this is the case for a large number of offences.
 The scope of fines imposed in administrative criminal law is significantly wider than that in criminal law.
 The administrative authorities and the police in the Czech Republic together issue many hundreds of thousands of fines per year.

-Fines are imposed within the range specified by law.
-Typically, there is an upper limit to the fine rate, but it may be supplemented by a lower limit.
+A fine is imposed within the range that the law specifies.
+Typically, there is an upper limit to the fine rate, but it can be supplemented by a lower limit.
 However, even this can be reduced in exceptional situations.

 If the law does not provide for a specific amount of the fine, it may be a maximum of no more than CZK 1 000.

-Example: one law usually defines several offences and sets out a wider range of fines (or other administrative penalties).
+Example: one law usually defines several offences and provides for a greater range of fines (or other administrative penalties).
 Thus, for example, the Road Traffic Act provides for a fine of CZK 1,500 to 2,500 for possession of a mobile phone while driving, a fine of CZK 2,500 to 5,000 for exceeding the maximum speed limit in a municipality by 20 km.h-1 or more or outside a municipality by 30 km.h-1 or more, CZK 5,000 to 10,000 for driving in a vehicle with an obscured registration plate.
-Fines of up to CZK 50,000 are graduated in this way.
+Fines of up to CZK 50 000 are graduated in this way.
 The same law also provides for the penalty of prohibition of activity.

 Prohibition of activities